 ID: A woody evergreen shrub with closely spaced, flat, needlelike leaves a half-inch to one inch long.
 Berries are bright red or yellow, soft and juicy with a hole in the end, where the dark seed is visible.Range: Western yew and American yew are native to the West Coast and to the Eastern and central United States, respectively, but these two species along with the Japanese and English yews are commonly planted as ornamentals nationwide.The danger: All parts of the yew plant, except for the fleshy portion of the berries, contain taxine, an alkaloid that causes respiratory and cardiac collapse.
 The leaves remain toxic even after dried.
 A single mouthful can be deadly to a horse within minutes.Signs: Sudden death is the most typical sign of yew ingestion.
 Animals found alive may be trembling and colicky, with difficulty breathing and a slowed heart rate.What to do: There is no treatment for yew poisoning.
 Avoidance is critical; most yew poisonings occur when trimmings are thrown into a pasture after a pruning.

 EQUUS thanks Anthony Knight, BVSc, MRCVS, and Jill Richardson, DVM, for their assistance in the preparation of this article.
 For more information, visit Knight’s website, Guide to Poisonous Plants.

-This article originally appeared in the June 2004 issue of EQUUS magazine.
+This article originally appeared in EQUUS magazine.

 Don’t miss out!
 With the free weekly EQUUS newsletter, you’ll get the latest horse health information delivered right to your in basket!
 If you’re not already receiving the EQUUS newsletter, click here to sign up.
 It’s *free*!How Medical students learn horse sense